Struct Methods

 public use fun function_path as Type.method_name;

 Public aliases are only allowed for structs defined in the same module.
-If a struct is defined in another module, an alias can still be created but cannot be made public.
+For structs defined in other modules, aliases can still be created but cannot be made public.

 In the example below, we changed the hero module and added another type - Villain.
 Both Hero and Villain have similar field names and methods.
-And to avoid name conflicts, we prefixed methods with hero_ and villain_ respectively.
-However, we can create aliases for these methods so that they can be called on the instances of the structs without the prefix.
+To avoid name conflicts, we prefixed methods with hero_ and villain_ respectively.
+However, using aliases allows these methods to be called on struct instances without the prefix:

 module book::hero_and_villain;